 In addition to TRORC, Vital Communities, a regional nonprofit organization based in White River Junction, hosts the Upper Valley Transportation Management Association (UVTMA), which is sponsored by the Upper Valley towns, major Upper Valley employers and both regional planning commissions.
 The mission of the UVTMA is to provide leadership and education to promote planning, development, and implementation of transportation initiatives to mitigate traffic congestion and reduce reliance on single-occupant vehicle commuting.
 The UVTMA provides information about alternative transportation, researches transportation issues, and works with towns and businesses on transportation issues and solutions.

 Of regional concern to Norwich is traffic generated in other towns that flows onto Norwich roads and particularly through Norwich village.
-Over time, growth in Sharon, Strafford or Thetford could seriously affect traffic in Norwich village and on Route 132.
+Growth in Sharon, Strafford and Thetford has affected traffic in Norwich village, on Route 132 and over Ledyard Bridge.
+Over time this growth will likely more seriously affect traffic through Norwich Village, on Route 132 and over Ledyard Bridge.

 Pedestrian and Bicycle Paths